kylechiu3201/CS-225-Final-Project/README.md

 These two commands basically do the exact same thing, except `airlineNeeded` gets all the needed airports for a user-chosen airline, and `allNeeded` gets all the needed airports for every single airline given in the data file.
 The results of the data will be exported to a text file (file name will be printed in terminal).

 #### shortestDist
+This function finds the shortest path and distance between two airports using dijkstras algorithm.
+First, the user inputs a starting airport based on its IACO/IATA code, which will build the dijkstras graph.
+Then the user will input the destination airport which will output the shortest path of airports and shortest distance in kilometers into "dijkstra.txt".
 #### bfs

 #### exit